nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `project -s [p/PROJECT_ID] [d/DEADLINE] [i/ISSUE_COUNT] [n/PROJECT_NAME]`

-* Exactly one optional value (the prefix/the sorting key) is to be provided.
+* Exactly one optional value (the prefix/the sorting key) is to be provided (Command will not accept multiple optional values).
 * Input 0/1 for each Prefix (e.g. p/0):
   * For `PROJECT_ID`, 0 for ascending and 1 for descending.
   * For `DEADLINE`, 0 for chronological and 1 for reverse chronological.